When you have eliminated the impossible, whatever remains, however improbable, must be the truth. (Sherlock Holmes)

 There was no other trail of blood leading away from the garden seat.
 No indication was found as to the source of the blood.
 No fur, feathers, prickles, bones or other remains were seen, either along the trail or elsewhere in the garden.
 The footprints were noticeably bloody throughout and seemed not to ‘fade’ as would happen if they were the result of stepping in blood.
 On close inspection there was sufficient blood or active bleeding to leave a visible trail of footprints across the grass, which had all been recently mowed.

 I have assumed the direction of travel was from the feeder to the bench but this may not be correct.
+[The assumption was correct.]
 The feeder and the bench represent the only two observed termini.
 No blood or other remains were found elsewhere and the direction of travel was unidirectional, with no evidence of an animal having been, say, attacked in the open before retreating into the feeder then ‘bolting’ along the route outlined above.
+[Whatever the cause of injury, it appears to have happened in the feeder between the recorded times of 23:24 and 23:26]

 A trail camera was in operation throughout the preceding night [19/20 April] and appeared to be functioning correctly with 32 short video sequences of hedgehogs and cats.
 No spilt blood or the shedding thereof was recorded.
+[It was – almost – but the vital clips were incorrectly dated and downloaded to the directory for March.
+They can be seen The Missing Piece of the Jigsaw.]
 Having spotted the blood a test recording from the same viewpoint was made at 11:00 to establish whether the blood that was clearly visible to the naked eye would be visible on video.
 It was not.
+[See ‘Jigsaw’.]
 However it seems unlikely that the blood could have been there at the time the last cat was recorded at 03:40, because the animal’s olfactory investigation did not include those areas where blood was later observed.
 [This cat is well known to me because it has impaired sight in its left eye.
 Had there been fresh blood in the quantity later observed it would almost certainly have lapped it up.]
 Similarly the last hedgehog, recorded at 05:30, showed no interest or curiosity in the areas subsequently observed to be bloodied.
+[Wrong; both hedgehog and cat were seen to be interested in the trail of blood.
+See The Missing Piece of the Jigsaw.]
 This 05:30 hedgehog in fact took the ‘regular’ direction previously referred to, i.e. up the steps and across the lawn following much the same track as the bloody footprints.
 From previous observation it is most likely to have crossed the grass and patio before turning westwards past the bench where the bloody trail finished and continued wetwards across a lawn, before creeping under a fence onto a neighbouring property.

 I turned the camera off at about 06:30 on the morning of the 20th to download the night’s recorded video.
 I also checked the feeder for signs of feeding and, finding some food remaining, opened the feeder to remove the dish and food.
-I am not always very observant but think it unlikely I would have missed the blood had it been there at that stage [i.e. 06:30] when it was already full daylight.
+I am not always very observant but think it unlikely I would have missed the blood [must have done – see ‘Jigsaw’] had it been there at that stage [i.e. 06:30] when it was already full daylight.
 After all, I noticed blood immediately I went out of the back door 3½ hours later which suggests that whatever sanguinary event took place most probably occurred between 06:30 and 10:00 i.e. in broad daylight – but, in deference to Mr Holmes, it is not impossible it happened earlier.
+[It did; between 23:24 and 23:26.
+As before, see ‘Jigsaw’.]

 On the following night of the 20th the bloodied areas appeared equally uninteresting to either hedgehogs or cats.
 The inside of the feeder and main spillage of blood by the drinker etc were not cleaned up till the following day, the 21st April.

 The camera is not normally on during the day.
 It is there primarily to record hedgehogs, which it does on a nightly basis in varying numbers.
 The only other animals recorded at night are up to five or six neighbourhood cats and some mice.
 Very occasionally the odd rat is recorded but the latter generally only in winter and when it is wet.
 On even fewer occasions the camera has recorded an occasional rabbit in summer on the path where the feeder is located.
-After considerable experimentation cats have been excluded from the feeder by obstructing and reducing the entrance to 5″ x 4″.
+After considerable experimentation cats have been excluded from the feeder itself by obstructing and reducing the entrance to 5″ x 4″.
+[This has not deterred cats from patrolling in seemingly undiminished numbers.
+If nothing else they know there will be mice.]
 The food placed in the feeder is meat; usually raw minced beef and cat biscuit, sometimes supplemented with cooked scraps of other meat – but never pork.
 There was nothing placed in the feeder containing uncoagulated blood.

 * MIDDENS.
 In earlier posts an upright, lidded, plastic waste bin can be seen, generally just to the left of the steps.
 I noticed that hedgehogs would often spend a considerable amount of time around this bin.
 I assumed they were attracted by the smell, on occasions even stench, of rotting vegetable matter, which presumably the hedgehogs associate with the presence of insects and invertebrates who lay their eggs in or actively consume such stuff, gradually turning it into compost.
 As insects and invertebrates form the bulk of a hedgehog’s diet I decided to experiment with an open waste-pit or midden which would allow hedgehogs free access to whatever animals might be in the vegetable waste.
 This seems to be entirely successful if a little unsightly and the smell is vastly reduced and improved compared to that emanating from the plastic bin.
 Plus I have no stinking bin to clean, but I do turn the heap once a week and deposit half the midden heap into compost bins.
 Hedgehogs almost invariably enter the midden when passing, and disturbed flying insects can be seen on camera.
 Hedgehogs seem not to be great diggers but will scratch about diligently and are not infrequently rewarded with something which they eat with evident relish.
 Blackbirds (Turdus merula) are equally happy with the midden.